gwonchan/DDS_Project1_Vo_Luis_Jason/README.md

-# Case Study 01 - Beers and Breweries
+# Case Study 01 - Beers and Breweries - Budweiser

+## Introduction
 We will be taking the Beers and Breweries datasets and perform an EDA and KNN model testing.
 Our audience is the CEO and CFO of Budweiser.
 We will be finding any relationships between ABV and IBU and we will be answering 9 main questions.

 ## Datasets